Hive-Systems/pyfair/docs/getting_started.rst

 If you were create a new model with "Loss Magnitude" and "Loss Event Frequency" you'd cover both branches of the FAIR model and would receive no error.
-Notice that you did not have to supply information for everything in the error above.
-Pyfair lists them all as required because it has no idea what you're going to put in next (and so it doesn't know whether it will be high on the tree or low on the tree).
+Notice that you did not have to supply information for everything in the error above. pyfair lists them all as required because it has no idea what you're going to put in next (and so it doesn't know whether it will be high on the tree or low on the tree).